Lufisz/Lufisz/README.md

 # Hey there, I'm Dmitrij!

-I'm a **Full Stack Developer** based in Stockholm, Sweden.
-Currently, I’m enrolled at Code Institute, where I'm honing my skills by building dynamic websites and functional applications.
-I love finding creative digital solutions and constantly challenging myself to learn more.
+**Full Stack Developer** based in Stockholm, Sweden.
+I’m currently enrolled at Code Institute, where I’m passionate about building innovative digital solutions—from dynamic websites to fully functional applications—while always improving my technical skills.

 ## About Me
 - I'm on track to complete my **Full Stack Developer** diploma at **Code Institute**.